wonderfan/python/design-patterns/read-the-codes.md

 - Bridge: a client-provider middleman to soften interface changes
 - Builder: call many little discrete methods rather than having a huge number of constructor parameters
 - Catalog: general methods will call different specialized methods based on construction parameter
+- Chain: apply a chain of successive handlers to try and process the data